KuroruK/VClass/README.md

-   for timetable will not work without them present(currently in assets folder as we are using the emulator) but the values can be manually inserted for running as well. currently some values for testing are initialisd at line 47-50 in LoginActivity.java, that stets up some accounts such as admin student and teacher
+   for timetable will not work without them present(currently in assets folder as we are using the emulator) but the values can be manually inserted for running as well. currently some values for testing are initialisd at line 47-50 in LoginActivity.java, that stets up some accounts such as admin, student, and teacher.

-   default Admin account is
+   Default Admin's account is:
    <dt>
       username = "admin"
    </dt><dt>
       password = "pass"
     </dt>
     <dd></dd>
-  this account can be used to set some initial accounts for students and teachers for testing
+  This account can be used to set some initial accounts for students and teachers for testing

   some student accounts are
   <dt>